The answer is “yes” and “no.”

-Many of my nonsurgical rhinoplasty patients initially came to me for treatment of other concerns, such as dark circles or nasolabial folds.
+Many of my non surgical rhinoplasty patients initially came to me for treatment of other concerns, such as dark circles or nasolabial folds.
 But after a thorough consultation, we determined that improvements to the nasal contours would enhance their overall attractiveness.
-This is often part of my Illumination 360® treatment process, in which I take a full-face approach to correcting flaws and highlighting key features to optimize a person’s looks.
-You can see from these cases, subtle, artful refinements to the nose can play a key role in achieving Your Perfect Face.
+This is often part of my Illumination 360°® treatment process, in which I take a full-face approach to correcting flaws and highlighting key features to optimize a person’s looks.
+You can see from these cases, subtle, artful refinements to the nose can play a key role in achieving your best face.

 If you’re considering a non surgical nose job in the San Francisco Bay Area and want to learn more about the procedure, please contact us using our online form or by calling us at (415) 322-3294.
 Our Concierge Team is available to answer your questions or to schedule a time for your initial assessment with Dr. Mabrie.